How to Write a Privacy Policy (Template + Tips)

 This is where you need to disclose the types of personal data that your site collects and how you collect it from the user.
 Some companies combine this information into one clause, while others separate it into two separate ones, and most websites use list formats sparingly for sections like this.

-In Convertri’s privacy policy, we format it into easy to read bullets and paragraphs.
-You can see clearly the kind of data we collect: for example, unlike LinkedIn, we don’t need your employment history, but we do find it useful to collect details about your browser type and survey responses.
+In Convertri’s privacy policy, we format it into easy-to-read bullets and paragraphs.
+You can see clearly the kind of customer data we collect: for example, unlike LinkedIn, we don’t need your employment history, but we do find it useful to collect details about your browser type and survey responses.

 Use of Information